What Is Bitcoin?

 What makes Bitcoin valuable?

-Bitcoin is decentralized, censorship-resistant, secure, and borderless.
+Bitcoin is decentralized, resistant to censorship, secure, and borderless.

 Why does money have value?